renbkna/yt-dlp-ui/README.md

 ## 📝 Usage Guide

 1. **Enter a URL**
-   Enter a video or playlist URL from YouTube, TikTok, Twitter, or any other supported platform.
+   Enter a video or playlist URL from YouTube, TikTok, Instagram, Twitter, or any other supported platform.

 2. **Fetch Video Information**
    Click "Get Video Information" to retrieve available formats and details.

 3. **Choose Download Options**
    - **Extract Audio Only**: Toggle this to download only the audio track
-   - **Video Format**: Select your preferred resolution and format
+   - **Video Format**: Select your preferred resolution and format (including premium formats)
    - **Metadata Options**: Choose what metadata to embed or save
    - **Subtitle Options**: Select languages for subtitle download
    - **Additional Features**: Enable SponsorBlock, cookies, and other advanced features

 4. **Start Download**
-   Click "Start Download" and monitor progress in real-time
+   Click "Start Download" and monitor progress in real-time with accurate percentage indicators

 5. **View Downloaded Files**
    Once complete, access your files in the downloads folder